Hanwha Cameras In CHeKT : Quick Start Setup Guide

 Select

-the Analytic Rule that applies to your specific use case.
+the Analytic Rule or Rules that applies to your specific use case.
 Before

 saving, verify the following settings are properly configured: